I had no plans to watch the Oscars until I was scrolling through my twitter feed, and the news broke out.

+Mahershala Ali had won an Oscar.
+Imagine that.
 A non-white person had won an Oscar for Best Supporting Actor.
-Such a huge moment, a break through for black people, for people of color.
+Such a huge moment, a breakthrough for black people, for people of color.
 Then, all the attention was focused on the fact that he was Muslim.

-The first ever Muslim to win an Oscar.
+The first Muslim to ever win an Oscar.
 The blackness had been erased.
 It had been omitted from him even though it is a part of him.
 No longer was he a black man, just Muslim.

-Furthemore, Mahershala Ali is an Ahmadi Muslim.
+Furthermore, Mahershala Ali is an Ahmadi Muslim.

-I didn’t even realize he was until I stumbled upon a tweet about it, and I did my research and Google told me he was, in fact, an Ahmadi Muslim.
+I didn’t even realize he was until I stumbled upon a tweet about it, and I did my research, and Google told me he was, in fact, an Ahmadi Muslim.
 A convert too.
 And I wondered why no one was tweeting about him being an Ahmadi Muslim.
-Just, a Muslim.
+Just a Muslim.

-Every Muslim on my timeline was celebrating the fact that the first ever Muslim had won.
-Yes, that is great but… you cannot just erase these parts of him- that he is first a black man and secondly an Ahmadi Muslim.
+Every Muslim on my timeline was celebrating the fact that the first-ever Muslim had won.
+Yes, that is great, but you cannot just erase these parts of him- that he is first a black man and secondly, an Ahmadi Muslim.

+However, all these tweets I read from fellow Muslims, celebrating such a win.
 These are also the same Muslims who do not believe in any other sect except Sunni Islam.

 These are also the same Muslims who ridicule, demean, demonize and ostracize Ahmadi Muslims and that is precisely why it’s so important, so so so so important that their sects are stated.
 A sector of Muslims that are heavily prosecuted by Sunnis/Wahabis and Salafist.

 In fact, they aren’t even regarded as Muslims in the eyes of most Muslims.
-And here you are, celebrating his win like it is your own but you would never claim the sector he comes from?
+And here you are, celebrating his win like it is your own, but you would never claim the sector he comes from?

 They aren’t just Muslims.
 Say it.
 Out.
 Loud.

-Mahershala Ali is a black Ahmadi Muslim and the another big winner tonight, Asghar Farhadi, a Shia Muslim.
+Mahershala Ali is a black Ahmadi Muslim and another big winner tonight, Asghar Farhadi, a Shia Muslim.

-I’ve also read tweets about how Islamic scholars have regarded Ahmadis as non Muslims- wow, I didn’t know Allah became a bunch of creepy bearded misogynistic, judgemental, hypocritical old men who endorse the killing of any Muslim man, woman, even child who isn’t sunni or straight or ‘modest.’
+I’ve also read tweets about how Islamic scholars have regarded Ahmadis as non-Muslims.
+Wow, I didn’t know Allah became a bunch of creepy bearded misogynistic, judgemental, hypocritical old men who endorse the killing of any Muslim man, woman, even child who isn’t Sunni or straight or ‘modest.’

 When did we make a man’s word the same as Allah’s?
 Has no one ever read the part where one is only no longer a Muslim when they themselves say they aren’t?
 That is such a big part of God’s words Muslims love to leave out- that it is a sin itself to claim a Muslim as a disbeliever when they themselves state they are Muslim.

-Do not take this away from them the way you take away their beliefs, their religion and even their lives.
+Do not take this away from them the way you take away their beliefs, their religion, and even their lives.

-Mahershala Ali is the first ever Black Ahmadi Muslim to win an Oscar.
+Mahershala Ali is the first-ever Black Ahmadi Muslim to win an Oscar.
 Loud and clear.
 And that is he who is.